stablekernel/aqueduct/source/docs/deploy/deploy_local.md

 GRANT ALL ON DATABASE app_name TO app_name_user;
 ```

+!!! warning "dart_test database"
+    Do not use the name 'dart_test' for the database; this database is used by Aqueduct to run tests by default.

 ### Step 2: Upload the Application Schema

-Run the database schema generation tool from the project directory:
+If you have not yet created database migration files for your project, run the database schema generation tool from the project directory:

 ```bash
 aqueduct db generate